dougeby/IntuneDocs/InTuneDocs/DeployUse/secure-resource-access-with-certificate-profiles.md

     -   Mac OS X 10.9 and later
     -   Windows Phone 8.1 and later

 You must create a separate profile for each platform.
-When you create the profile, associate it with the **Trusted Certificate Profile** that you've already created.
+When you create the profile, associate it with the **Trusted Root Certificate Profile** that you've already created.

 > [!NOTE]
 > - If you don't have an Enterprise Certification Authority, you must create one.